Covid 19 coronavirus: 'Desperate' GPs fear they can't stay open due to spiralling costs

 If nothing was done to help them there would be staff layoffs and GP closures coming - but he believed health authorities recognised what was happening and would offer support.

-"We need immediate support make sure the sector remains operational."
+"We need immediate support to make sure the sector remains operational."

 GPNZ chairman Dr Jeff Lowe was also hopeful about the outcome of today's meeting, saying the ministry had been very supportive and was listening.